mhamilt/harpsichord-jack-tracking/cad/7-jack-sensor-board/README.md

 This word was an intermediate to try out the new spacing for the full scale model

-Pins for an Arduino Nano ar icluded directly on the board.
+Pins for an Arduino Nano are included directly on the board.

 ## Wiring